signalshore/signalshore.github.io/content/2020-09-13-Stack-Frames-in-x86.md

     ret

-Now, the function has finished executing and it needs to return the control flow to the calling funciton.
+Now, the function has finished executing and it needs to return the control flow to the calling function.
 We need to do some cleanup first.

 The first thing that happens is that the space on the stack that was